ssube/VoodooShader/README.md

 Adapters and other modules may be downloaded or updated from the Voodoo UI.
 These are listed in the download manager window.

-Third-party modules may be downloaded with the UI by adding additional remote locations. _Care should be taken when using modules from third parties, as they may be unsafe.
-No support is given for third-party modules, nor do Voodoo license terms apply.
+Third-party modules may be downloaded with the UI by giving the proper path and package name. _Care should be taken when using modules from third parties, as they may be unsafe.
+No support is given for third-party modules, nor do Voodoo Shader license terms apply.
 Make sure you read all documentation carefully and don't use modules from untrusted sources._

 ### 4. Running Voodoo

-Voodoo has two major modes of operation.
+Voodoo has two major modes of operation:

-The primary and preferred mode is for the Voodoo UI to be running.
+* The primary and preferred mode is for the Voodoo UI to be running.
 This will automatically load into any applications for which a hook is present and active.
 Hooks may be managed within the UI.

-The secondary method is to drop the Voodoo intercept DLL into the game directory.
+* The secondary method is to drop the Voodoo Shader intercept DLL into the game directory.
 This is significantly more limited, but does not require the UI to be running.
 Hooks must still be defined for the application.

 Once the game has been hooked, Voodoo will automatically load itself and all plugins given in the config file.
 Behavior after this depends on the modules used.